 \subsection{Spectra of Individual Nuclei}

-For each nuclei which $\beta$-decays, we use the $\gamma$-ray and x-ray spectra of ENDF/B-VIII.0 \citep{brown2018endfb} if available.
-If there is no available $\beta$-decay spectra for a specific nucleus, we use the tabulated results of \cite{MUMPOWER2025101736}, which provide theoretical $\beta$-decay emission spectra for neutron-rich nuclei, including $\gamma$-rays, electrons, neutrinos, and neutrons.
+For each nucleus which $\beta$-decays, we use the $\gamma$-ray and x-ray spectra of ENDF/B-VIII.0 \citep{brown2018endfb} if available.
+If there is no available $\beta$-decay spectrum for a specific nucleus, we use the tabulated results of \cite{MUMPOWER2025101736}, which provides the theoretical $\beta$-decay emission spectra for neutron-rich nuclei, including $\gamma$-rays, electrons, neutrinos, and neutrons.
 We additionally include the $\gamma$-ray and x-ray spectra for $\alpha$-decay if available in ENDF.
 While we do not have theoretical $\alpha$-decay spectra, we do not anticipate that this will be a large contribution, as $\alpha$-decays primarily transition to the ground state in the daughter nucleus.
-Any nuclei which $\alpha$-decays but does not have a measured spectra is far from stability, and therefore short-lived enough that it should decay before the relevant timescales for potential direct observation ($\sim$ hours or longer).
+Any nucleus which $\alpha$-decays but does not have a measured spectra is far from stability, and therefore short-lived enough that it should decay before the relevant timescales for potential direct observation ($\sim$ hours or longer).

 The fission of nuclei will introduce an additional prompt source of $\gamma$-rays.
-It is generally challenging to compute the prompt fission emission spectra for a nucleus.
-As a stand-in, for all fissioning nuclei, we will use the prompt fission emission spectra calculated from CGMF \citep{2021CoPhC.26908087T} for \nuclei{252}{Cf}.
-This emission spectra is shown in Fig. \ref{fig:promptfission} as compared to the experimental measurements of \cite{2013PhRvC..87b4601B} and \cite{2018PhRvC..98a4612Q}.
-For a detailed discussion of the impact of fission on the $\gamma$-ray spectra, see \cite{2020ApJ...903L...3W}.
+It is generally challenging to compute the prompt fission emission spectrum for a nucleus.
+As a stand-in, for all fissioning nuclei, we will use the prompt fission emission spectrum calculated from CGMF \citep{2021CoPhC.26908087T} for \nuclei{252}{Cf}.
+This emission spectrum is shown in Fig. \ref{fig:promptfission} as compared to the experimental measurements of \cite{2013PhRvC..87b4601B} and \cite{2018PhRvC..98a4612Q}.
+For a detailed discussion of the impact of fission on the $\gamma$-ray spectrum, see \cite{2020ApJ...903L...3W}.